 Creating New Shared Settings

-To create new shared settings simply click the New button (in the Shared Settings box) and enter the unique name you wish to use for the shared settings, e.g. My FTP Server.
+To create new shared settings simply click the share icon in the top-left of the window the click the New menu item.
+Alternatively, if you're using the Windows10 or Windows10 Dark style, click the New button (in the Shared Settings menu in the window caption bar).
+Next, enter a unique name you wish to use for the shared settings, e.g. My FTP Server.
 Note that if you've made changes to the settings on the current settings page then they will be lost unless you apply (save) them first.

 Copying Shared Settings